zvoicu000/AirGo/README.md

 Contains data supplied by UK Centre for Ecology & Hydrology.

 exploit the Information commercially and non-commercially for example, by combining it with other Information, or by including it in your own product or application.

+## Local Development

+To run the application locally, you can use the AWS SAM CLI to simulate the Lambda functions.
+First, ensure you have the AWS SAM CLI installed.

+Then, using VSCode, you can invoke and debug the Lambda functions.
+Launch configurations are provided in the `.vscode/launch.json` file.